Rainbow-CPaaS/node-red-contrib-ale-rainbow/DEVELOPER.md

 git clone https://USERGITLOGIN:USERGITPASSWDURLENCODED@github.com/Rainbow-CPaaS/node-red-contrib-ale-rainbow

 ```

+At this point, there are two possibles methods:
+* Add node-red-contrib-ale-rainbow module with "link" to folder.

 Once the repository is cloned, open a cmd and launch the following command in the **project's folder** to install depends and links it to generals npm lib: